 What does IOSH stand for?

 IOSH stands for Institution of Occupational Safety and Health, the Chartered body for health and safety professionals.
-IOSH is a UK-based organisation offering professional qualifications in order to raise standards of health and safety in the workplace.
+IOSH is a UK-based organisation offering professional awards in order to raise standards of health and safety in the workplace.

 What is IOSH training?